MapColonies/osm-sync-tracker/README.md

 npm run test:integration
 ```

-Note that the db migrations differ from the auto generated migrations from typeorm thus on `jest.globalSetup` call
+Note that the db migrations differ from the auto generated migrations from typeorm thus on `jest.globalSetup` initialize the connectionOptions with the wanted migration strategy `run` or `synchronize` configured from `typeorm.migrationStrategy`.

+`run` is equivalents to:
 ```
 connection.runMigrations({ transaction: 'all'});
 ```
-instead of
+while `synchronize` equivalents to:
 ```
 connection.synchronize();
 ```